dclelland/HOWL/README.md

             - See https://github.com/audiokit/AudioKit/blob/84981bf694088405020974caf1b8ef986e859790/AudioKit/Common/Internals/AKSettings.swift
         - The AudioUnit thing

-- Persistent notes/vocoder state when opening and closing the app
+- Persistent notes/vocoder state when stopping and starting the audio engine

 - Bug in reloadNotes when you change waveform (seems to have vanished?)
 - Try out slightly bigger fonts for iPad/iPad Pro support
 - Rebuild the phonemeboard/keyboard using Metal/SpriteKit